fusion809/CPP-Maths/simplePendulum/README.md

 # Simple Pendulum
-This folder contains files for solving the problem of the Simple Pendulum, where θ is the angle from the positive x axis.
+This folder contains files for solving the problem of the simple pendulum, where &theta; is the angle from the positive x axis.

 ## Dependencies
 The `simple-pendulum.cpp` program has a dependency on the following binaries being in one's path: